dinanathsj29/angularcli-angualr-cli-tutorial/README.md

 | ------------------------------------------|-------------------------------------------|
 | **We have to do the setup manually**: like download zip/executable/library files, extract and follow specific installation process add and edit framework/library configuration files etc. according to the project and                |  Just install/setup Angular CLI globally on the machine, generate/create new project by using Angular CLI commands and get started with app in no time

 1.3.
-Benefits/Advantages of Angular CLI
+Benefits Advantages of Angular CLI
 ---------------------

 1.3.
 What Angular CLI does?